TestShiftProject/test-impact-graph/README.md

 There you can select which of the three example test cases you would like to inspect.
 Please wait a bit after selecting a new one, as the layouting of a completely new graph takes quite a while 🙂.

+After the graph loaded, you can scroll on the canvas to zoom in and out, as well as drag the canvas to move your view.
+You can also drag on the headers of the nodes to rearrange them.

 ## Generating and Inspecting an amplified test case from TestCube
 Follow the [instructions at the corresponding release of TestCube](https://github.com/TestShiftProject/test-cube/blob/v1.0.3-tig.1/test-impact-graph.md) to generate an amplified test case and let TestCube create the `.json` file acting as the input for the TestImpactGraph.
 Then, copy over the content of `test-cube/target/explorerJson.json` over to new file in this repository, best located in `scr/data`.